rollbear/trompeloeil/docs/CookBook.md

 never implemented, but the signature must be available since it is used at compile time to select overload.

-An example of a duck-typed matcher is a `not_empty` matcher, requiring that a `.empty()` member function of the parameter returns false.
+As an example of a duck-typed matcher is a `not_empty` matcher, requiring that a `.empty()` member function of the parameter returns false.

 First the restricting